Latest update 9 May 2022

 We urge all patients to follow the Government’s guidelines, including self-isolation following the return from any recent overseas or interstate travel.
 Please visit the WA Department of Health website for more information or call the National Coronavirus helpline on 1800 020 080.

 If you have surgery planned, it is strongly recommended you do not travel with a return date less than four (4) weeks prior to your surgery date.

 When Can I Undergo Surgery?

-If your surgery is cancelled due to illness or self-isolation of you or your surgeon, or if the hospital cannot operate on you, we will offer you the opportunity to reschedule your surgery to a later date.
+If your surgery is cancelled due to restrictions, illness or self-isolation of you or your surgeon, or if the hospital cannot operate on you, we will offer you the opportunity to reschedule your surgery to a later date.